ogbidaniel/ogbidaniel/README.md

 - Speech Recognition application for the Ika language.
 ### 🌱 Learning:
 - C/C++
-- Adruino.
+- Programming Massively Parallel Processors.

 ### 🤔 Seeking Help With:
-- CUDA programming, GPUs and computer graphics.
+- CUDA programming, GPUs.

 ### 📫 How to Reach Me:
 - [LinkedIn](https://linkedin.com/in/daniel-ogbuigwe/)